The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Model Specification

-In this Section we provide details on the model specification to study the effect of extreme weather conditions on the use on fertilizers in Europe, South America, South--East Asia and Africa.
-The adopted methodology is based on the use of a {\em spatial dynamic panel data (SDPD)} model to deal with both space and time dependence effects, i.e. spatial (cross--sectional) and serial correlations, as well as both space (individual) and time fixed effects, see \cite{lee2010spatial} and \cite{lee2014efficient}.
+In this Section we provide details on the model specification to study the effect of extreme weather conditions on the use of fertilizers in Europe, South America, South--East Asia and Africa.
+More in general we try to specify the most appropriate and flexible econometric model, up to now, in order to model the N--fertilizer use and its main determinants.

-We believe the impact of the temporal lag $\by_{n,t-1}$ to be particularly significant in our context, so we excluded the possibility of using static and random effects specifications.
-Moreover, fixed effects models seem to be preferred due to computational and robustness reasons \citep{lee2010some}, especially when considering spatial panel specifications \citep[Sec.
-3.4]{elhorst2014spatial}.
-It is also worth noting that, the Hausman test is available only for static spatial panel models \citep{mutl2011hausman} or dynamic no--spatial panel models \citep{hahn2002asymptotically}.

-We also think that both the (contemporaneous) spatial lag $\sW_n \by_{n,t}$ and the space--time lag $\sW_n \by_{n,t-1}$ are relevant determinants of fertilizer utilization, leading to a {\em time--space dynamic} specification \citep[p.
-646]{anselin2008spatial}.
-Finally, we prefer to include time fixed effects $\xi_t\iota_n$ rather than (contemporaneous) spatially lagged regressors $\sW_n \bX_{n,t}$ for two reasons: (i) the omission of time fixed effects could bias the estimates in time--series, (ii) we assume that the local spatial effects $\sW_n \bX_{n,t}$ have not a significant impact as the time fixed effects.
-The reason of (ii) is due to the fact that the regressors used in our empirical context do not exhibit sufficiently variation at our specific disaggregation level in space.